Metatron-1/Project/README.md

 Project Structure:

-The project has a simple structure with a main class (Phonebook) that holds all the logic.
+The project has a simple structure with a main class that holds all the logic.
 Additional classes include Node and Contact to handle the linked list data structure and individual contact details, respectively.

 Contributors: